hellohaptik/docs_haptik/docs/bot-analytics/sample-metrics.md

 In such bots the most important metric for you to look at would be the funnel completion rate.
 By funnel completion we mean, how many users who start giving the information go through all the steps.
 This also includes analyzing at what step do most users drop off from.

-You can analyze these details from the `User Journey` section of the Analytics Tool.
+You can analyze these details from the `Node Traffic` section of the Analytics Tool.
 You can learn the specifics of this section [here](https://docs.haptik.ai/bot-analytics/user-journey).

 ## Concierge Chatbots
 The next category we will look at is `Concierge Chatbots`.
 These are chatbots where you are trying to provide specific services like flight booking, restaurant reservation etc.